langep/langep.github.io/_pages/about.md

 social: true
 ---

 I am a Software Development Engineer at Amazon working on applications of conversational AI research.
-Prior to joining Amazon, I was a Senior Research Engineer in the R&D division at Educational Testing Service (ETS) where I led the engineering efforts in the design and development of a service providing real-time speaking feedback to English language learners as well as ETS' spoken dialog system providing interactive practice opportunities.
+Prior to joining Amazon, I was a Senior Research Engineer in the R&D division at Educational Testing Service (ETS) where I led the engineering efforts in the design and development of a service providing real-time speaking feedback to English language learners as well as ETS' spoken dialog system providing opportunities for interactive speaking practice.

 When I do not try to talk to my computer, I like to develop small video games or try out new technology.
 I do enjoy continuous learning and am currently pursuing a Ph.D. in Computer Science in the NLP Group at UC Davis as a part-time student.